Looking back here on the match-day when the bakery fully opened back in October 2013.

 Today’s post is a total celebration, of something wholly good, that’s happened today in Anfield.

-These have been tough years for Anfield.
+These have been tough years for Anfield and Everton.

 Because whatever you think of how it’s been done, new houses are being completed and new people are arriving.
 And the community of people who’ve stuck with their beloved place are gradually becoming a bigger and newer community.